-A diverse group of people ambled about the cemetery lanes.
+People from all walks of life ambled about the cemetery lanes.
 With brochures in hand and select graves marked, French and international tourists looked like they were on a scavenger hunt.
 Locals carried flowers and tools so that they could tend to graves.
-A lone young Parisian businessman walked through the little streets, with his lunch in hand, trying to escape the hustle and bustle of the city during his lunch hour.
+A lone young Parisian businessman walked through the little streets, with his lunch in hand.
+It seemed as though he was trying to escape the hustle and bustle of the city during his lunch hour.

 In plot No. 97, near one of the cemetery’s outer walls, there stood countless memorials to the victims of Nazism and Fascism: copper statues with skeletal silhouettes, figures wearing striped concentration camp uniforms, stone hands to remember women who died in a concentration camp.
 Another wall remembered the 147 Paris Commune rebels who were executed there in 1871.